gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Timer.md

 <p><strong>Note!</strong></p>
 <p>Currently, there are limits to the Timer template as below.</p>
 <ul>
-  <li>With the voice command, the user can only request to add a timer or to check the list.</li>
+  <li>With the voice command, the user can only request to add a timer and check the list.</li>
   <li>In order to modify or delete a timer, the user should use the Clova app.</li>
 </ul>
 </div>